Build context

 ...

 This makes files and directories in the current working directory available to the builder.
-The builder loads the files that it needs from the build context, when it needs them.
+The builder loads the files it needs from the build context when needed.

 .